 While some developers argue that certain tactics are necessary to sustain their business models, critics contend that these practices are manipulative and exploit players’ vulnerabilities.

-In a recent interview with PC Gamer, Eric Weiss, a trial lawyer specializing in these kinds of cases, warns that game developers should exercise caution when implementing potentially deceptive practices.
+In a recent interview with PC Gamer, Eric Weiss, a trial lawyer specializing these kind of cases, warns that game developers should exercise caution when implementing potentially deceptive practices.

 He cites the $245 million settlement between the Federal Trade Commission (FTC) and Epic Games as an example of how regulators are cracking down on dark patterns in gaming.